Eunit99/helene-ui/README.md

 #### How to use the conversational User Interfaces

-To use any conversational UI of your choice, just download the zip file, say ``chat-window.zip``, extract the files, and edit as desired.
+To use any conversational UI of your choice, just download the zip file, say ``chat-window.rar``, extract the files, and edit as desired.
 Then you may need to embbed the UI, say ``Chat window`` in your existing project or host the files entirely as a new project as in ``Conversational portfolio`` which does not support being embedded into an existing project.

 #### Contributors